 Due to the serve weather conditions the Junior School Choir were unfortunately unable to perform this year and defend the title they won so impressively in 2017, however many pupils managed to get to Wadebridge to participate in their individual instrumental and vocal classes.
 Special mentions must go to Isabelle Thorns (Year 9), Ben Hodgson (Year 6) and Ruby Kirkwood (Year 3) for their outstanding performances: Isabelle and Ben were both awarded the highest mark in the female and male vocal classes while Ruby not only won her class but also took home the Burridge Shield, awarded for the highest mark in Primary and Secondary pupils with under 2 years’ tuition, despite being the youngest pupil to perform.

-Many congratulations to all the pupils who took part and a huge thank you to all the music teachers involved and the parents who came along and supported.
+Many congratulations to all the pupils who were able to take part this year and a huge thank you to all the music teachers involved in preparing St Joseph’s pupils and to the parents who came along to support.